rayon-rs/rfcs/accepted/rfc0000-scope-scheduling.md

   per-thread LIFO is a good choice.** This also applies to applications that wish to choose another scheduling constraint (see the next section).
-- Global FIFO, meanwhile, is the only scheduling order of the 3 that is independent from the work-stealing behavior.

-**Should we offer additional scheduling modes?** Another question worth considering is "why stop with these three modes"?
+**Should we offer additional scheduling modes?** Another question worth considering is "why stop with these two modes"?
 For example, the [Rayon demo application for solving the Travelling Salesman Problem][tsp] also [uses the "indirect task" trick][tsp-indirect].
 However, in that case, it uses a (locked) priority queue to control the ordering.
+Similarly, earlier versions of this RFC considered a "global FIFO" ordering where tasks always executed in the order they were pushed, regardless of whether they were stolen or not.
 Rayon could conceivably offer some more flexible, priority-queue like mechanism as well.
 However, it's not clear that this is worth doing, since one can always achieve the same effect in "user space", as the TSP application does.
 (For this purpose, per-thread LIFO tasks are a great fit, as they add minimal overhead.)

 [tsp]: https://github.com/rayon-rs/rayon/blob/a68b05ce524f79d7e7a5065714a8d3ca40ce8d4b/rayon-demo/src/tsp/
 [tsp-indirect]: https://github.com/rayon-rs/rayon/blob/a68b05ce524f79d7e7a5065714a8d3ca40ce8d4b/rayon-demo/src/tsp/step.rs#L50-L51

-**Is a builder really necessary?** We could simply add some more variants of `rayon::scope`, such as `rayon::scope_per_thread_fifo`.
-Perhaps that would be easier.
-We can always move to a builder at some later point.

-**Should we encode the scheduling mode in the type of the scope?** The prototype implementation of `Scope` stores the scheduling mode as an "enum".
-An alternative would be to use generics to encode the mode;
-this would avoid a dynamic `if` to select between per-thread LIFO/per-thread FIFO etc, but at the cost of more complexity in the user-visible types (it would also mean that we must expose more than one scope type, as the existing -- stable -- rayon-core API does not contain a generic).
-Given the performance measurements, it is unlikely that the more complex types are worthwhile.
-This change could also be made at some later time, conceivably, though it would require more additions to the `ScopeBuilder` API.
+**Should `fifo_scope` return a [`Scope`] and not a `FifoScope`?** The [prototype implementation] shares the same `Scope` type for both `fifo_scope` and `scope`, and stores a boolean value to remember which "mode" is in use.
+This RFC proposes a distinct return type, which gives us the freedom to avoid using a dynamic boolean at runtime (though the implementation is not required to take advantage of that freedom).

+**What to do with the `breadth_first` flag?** Earlier drafts of this RFC proposed making the `breadth_first` flag a no-op immediately.
+It was decided however to simply deprecate the flag but keep its current behavior for the time being: users of `breadth_first` are encouraged to migrate to `fifo_scope`, however, since the `breadth_first` flag may become a no-op in the future (this would simplify the overall rayon-core implementation somewhat).

 # Unresolved questions